The cast of the Etrian Odyssey

 Citizens of Tharsis

-Dude Looks Like a Lady: Bob-cut hair, very prominent eyelashes, earrings, certainly a generous-enough breastplate for actual breasts, and a Beauty Mark on the left cheek... but he is supposed to be a guy.
-He even uses the female version of the Fortress combat portrait, hilariously enough.
-And in the japanese version, they aren't even using any gender-specific pronouns for Kirjonen.
+- Dude Looks Like a Lady: Bob-cut hair, very prominent eyelashes, earrings, certainly a generous-enough breastplate for actual breasts, and a Beauty Mark on the left cheek... but he is supposed to be a guy.
+He even uses the female version of the Fortress combat portrait.
+Notably, the Japanese version uses no gendered pronouns to refer to him.

 Citizens of the Labyrinths